Topotactical Hydrogen Induced Single-Band $d$-wave Superconductivity in La$_2$NiO$_4$

+As a consequence, both DFT band calculations and Wannier projections reveal notable electronic structure similarities between H-La$_2$NiO$_4$, LaNiO$_2$ and La$_2$CuO$_4$.
+These materials exhibit features consistent with the one-band Hubbard model, which has been pivotal in understanding high-temperature superconductivity.
+This resemblance again underscores the potential of H-La$_2$NiO$_4$ as a candidate for high-temperature superconductivity, akin to its nickelate counterparts.

-Among various nickelates, La$_2$NiO$_4$ has long attracted interest due to its structural similarity to La$_2$CuO$_4$ \cite{allan1989comparison,acrivos1994paramagnetism,PhysRevB.40.4463,PhysRevB.40.2229,brown1992modelling,rodriguez1991neutron,PhysRevB.110.205110,bialo2024strain,cui2024strain}, the parent compound of the cuprate superconductors.
-While the undoped La$_2$NiO$_4$ is an antiferromagnetic Mott insulator exhibiting intriguing quantum states \cite{guo1988electronic,rodriguez1991neutron,PhysRevB.40.4463,PhysRevB.55.9203}, including charge and orbital ordering \cite{PhysRevB.75.045128,PhysRevB.70.064105,PhysRevB.59.3775,PhysRevB.64.165106,PhysRevB.55.9203}---especially under hole doping---the Ni ions in La$_2$NiO$_4$ stay in a Ni$^{2+}$ state or 3$d^8$ electronic configuration.
-Achieving superconductivity akin to that in cuprates requires an effective 3$d^{9-\delta}$ ($\delta \sim$=$U$-2$J$=1.70\,eV; for the single-band model the Hubbard is $U$=2.8\,eV, leading to $U$/$t \chi_0$], where $\chi_0$ is the bare superconducting susceptibility and $\Gamma_{pp}$ is the irreducible vertex in the particle-particle channel calculated by D$\Gamma$A. When the leading eigenvalue $\lambda_{SC}$ of $\Gamma_{pp}$$\chi_0$ approaches 1, the superconducting susceptibility diverges.
+\emph{Correlations---}DFT calculations often underestimate electronic correlations, particularly the dynamical correlation effects within 3$d$ orbitals.
+Therefore, we performed DMFT calculations to examine the electronic structure near the Fermi level in greater detail. \textsc{VASP}-cRPA calculations for H-La$_2$NiO$_4$ were performed using a multiband and single-band model, respectively: for the full-$d$ model, we obtain an intraorbital $U$=2.92\,eV, Hund's $J$=0.62\,eV, and interorbital $U'$=$U$-2$J$=1.68\,eV; for the single-band model the Hubbard is $U$=2.8\,eV, leading to $U$/$t \chi_0$], where $\chi_0$ is the bare superconducting susceptibility and $\Gamma_{pp}$ is the irreducible vertex in the particle-particle channel calculated by D$\Gamma$A. When the leading eigenvalue $\lambda_{SC}$ of $\Gamma_{pp}$$\chi_0$ approaches 1, the superconducting susceptibility diverges.
 Figure~\ref{Fig4_DGA}(b) plots $\lambda_{SC}$ versus temperature at different fillings of the Ni-$d_{x^2-y^2}$ orbital.
-It shows that $\lambda_{SC}$ approaches 1 at low temperatures for $n$=0.80 and $n$=0.85, whereas for $n$=0.90 there seems to be no superconductivity.
-This indicates the absence of superconductivity at $n$=0.90 at $\sim$13\,K. This suggests a superconducting dome within the range 0.90$>$n$\geq$0.80.
+It shows that $\lambda_{SC}$ approaches 1 at low temperatures for $n$=0.80 and $n$=0.85, whereas for $n$=0.90, there seems to be no superconductivity.
+Specifically, the superconducting state is absent for $n$=0.9 down to the lowest measured temperature, and for $n$=0.8, it is only observed at T$<$13\,K. This suggests a superconducting dome within the range 0.90$>$n$\geq$0.80.
 The momentum structure of the leading eigenvector (not shown) indicates $d$-wave superconductivity.